soltislab/transcriptome_microsats/Tutorial/README.md

 	This script takes the files "CDS.txt" and "query.txt" as input.
 The user will be asked to enter a meaningful prefix, and the output file will be called:
 	"<prefix>_in_coding.txt".
-For example, if your prefix is "testing", then your output file would be called "testing_in_coding.txt"
+For example, if your prefix is "test", then your output file would be called "test_in_coding.txt"

+	>python Query.txt CDS.txt test

 8. Run Repeat_Numb_Search.R